12 Sights in Taranto, Italy (with Map and Images)

 10. Giardini Peripato

-The Peripato Gardens is a park in the city of Taranto.
-They occupy an area of almost five hectares located in Borgo Umbertino, close to the Mar Piccolo.
-The name refers to the school of Aristotle of which the scientist and politician from Taranto Archita was an important exponent.
+The Peripato Gardens are a park in the city of Taranto.
+They occupy an area of almost five hectares located in the Borgo Umbertino, close to the Mar Piccolo.
+The name refers to the school of Aristotle of which the Taranto scientist and politician Archytas was an important exponent.

 11. MAR.TA Museo Archeologico Nazionale di Taranto